LEADING OFF: 9 of 16 playoff spots open going into last week

 Dane Dunning is 2-0 with a 2.33 ERA in five starts for the White Sox since making his major league debut this season.

-The 25-year-old righty starts at playoff-contending Cleveland as Chicago tries to move closer to its first AL Central crown since 2008.
-The White Sox lead second-place Minnesota by two games.
+The 25-year-old righty starts at playoff-contending Cleveland as Chicago tries to move closer to clinching its first AL Central crown since 2008.
+The White Sox lead second-place Minnesota by 2 1/2 games.